lemonaizeris/NYT_bestsellers_client/README.md

 ### `serve -s build`

 To start the client app in the production mode.
+That is the preferred way of starting this application.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.